lmangani/nprobe-elasticsearch/README.md

 - Configure Logstash to receive/parse nProbe JSON (TCP port 5656)
 - Install custom Kibana Dashboards for nProbe metrics (/dashboards)

-#### Note for Existing ES/nProbe users:
+#### Note for Existing ELK/nProbe users:
-If you have an existing ES setup and nProbe license, you can download and import the nprobe dashboards to your Kibana without using the script.
+If you have an existing ELK setup you wish to integrate with nProbe reports, you can download and import the template dashboards/ to your Kibana without using the script.

-#### New Users/Blank Setup:
+#### New Users/Fresh Setup:

 The entire setup has been automated for Ubuntu and Debian.
 Simply run the following commands: